Bridging Classical and Quantum with SDP initialized warm-starts for QAOA

-Considering our cycle graph, in which every vertex $v \in V$ has two neighbors, the last constraint requires linear dependence of $x_v$ with its neighbors.
+Considering our graph being a cycle, where every vertex $v \in V$ has two neighbors, the stationary condition implies a linear dependence of $x_v$ with $x_u$'s corresponding to its neighbors.
 Hence, $\text{rank}(\text{span}( \set{x_v, x_w, x_u})) \leq 2$ where $w$ and $u$ are two neighbors of $v$.
-In case this rank is $1$, one can easily show neighbors of this vertex (and consequently for every vertex) are at antipodal points $x_w = x_u = -x_v$.
+Note that if this rank is $1$, one can easily show neighbors of this vertex (and consequently for every vertex) are at antipodal points $x_w = x_u = -x_v$.
 Otherwise, $x_w$ and $x_u$ are mirrored with respect to $\text{span}(\set{x_v})$.
 In this case, these three vectors lie on a unique plane.
 Inductively, one can show all vertices of the cycle lie on the same plane.